 The typical procedure for listing high yield bonds on TISE is set out below:

-- Preparation for initial application: an initial application will be made to TISE.
+An initial application will be made to TISE.
 We will need to draft or collate certain ancillary application documents.

-- Submission of initial application: following the drafting and collation of the ancillary application documents and once the Offering Memorandum is in near final form, an initial application can be submitted to TISE.
+Following the drafting and collation of the ancillary application documents and once the Offering Memorandum is in near final form, an initial application can be submitted to TISE.
 The issuer will also need to pay the listing fee to TISE.

-- Submission of final application: once the listing documents are in final form, these will be signed and submitted.
+Once the listing documents are in final form, these will be signed and submitted.

-Bedell Channel Islands Limited (BCIL)
+Bedell Channel Islands Limited ("BCIL")